 Coconut Oil for Acne Scars “Reviews”

 The hype began when numerous bloggers and other product reviewers jumped on the coconut oil bandwagon.
 After announcing the product as a solution for a variety of needs, the popularity of the venerable plant-based oil exploded.
-Despite many influencers swearing by the miracle product, the evidence shows that it is not all it is cracked up to be.
+Despite many influencers swearing by the miracle product, the evidence shows that coconut oil doesn’t actually improve acne scarring.

 Most of the reviews and advice are anecdotal.
 Additionally, no evidence supports if coconut oil is making any difference.
 Because people experimenting with coconut oil are also likely to be trying out a wide variety of additional products, it is possible that it is the other items that may be making the difference.

 Does Coconut Oil Fade Acne Scars?

 One of the many claims made by coconut oil advocates is that coconut oil cam help reduce the appearance of acne scars.
 However, numerous studies have proven that there is no scientific evidence that coconut oil can fade acne scars.
 The following two recent studies have refuted the claims made supporting coconut oil and the active ingredient vitamin E in the treatment of scar reduction.

 The Role of Topical Vitamin E in Scar Management: (September 2016)

 This study looked at a variety of scars in its research as well as if the vitamin E was used as a monotherapy or combination therapy option.
 Six articles were looked at for the comprehensive study to ensure that a wide variety of studies were included in the data.
 One of the studies included children and there were three times as many male subjects compared to females.

 Two of the six studies actually demonstrated adverse reactions to the use of the topical treatment.
 After reviewing the results of the six separate studies, the researchers concluded that there is no consistent benefit shown to improve the appearance of scars when using vitamin E as a topical agent.